ajcolon/PieGen/README.md

 # PieGen

 PieGen is a project created by Albith Joel Colon.
-The web application serves as an interface for the pie creation API (more info below) Within the web app the user can create, edit, delete pie charts in a very user friendly flow.
+The web application serves as an interface for the pie creation API (more info below).
+Within the web app the user can create, edit, delete pie charts in a very user friendly flow.

 Web Application Demo: https://pie-chart-ui.herokuapp.com/